mamaral/xkcd-Open-Source/README.md

 - [ ] Getting Randall Munroe to acknowledge my existence

 ## Version History
-- v1.2 ***(Submitted to Apple)
+- v1.2 ***(Submitted to Apple)***
  	- Visual indication tht comics are read vs. unread
-        - Improved comic view layout
+ 	- Improved comic view layout so some comics won't be cut off by the alt button

 - v1.1 ***(Available for download in the App Store)***
 	- Improved scrolling performance